Beuc/renpy-ttk/README.md

 Up-to-date source references (file:line).

-Support customized Ren'Py translations (WIP): for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, add a `# renpy-ttk:ignore` comment in the `translate` block before your translations.
+Support customized Ren'Py translations (WIP): for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, don't translate it in the PO file, or add a `# renpy-ttk:ignore` comment in the `translate` block before your translations.

 ## Install and run